 This semi-outdoor wooden deck overlooks the valley and the opposite slopes are covered by Shola forests and montane grasslands.
 This is where your creative spirit will take wings and there are limitless things you can do here: practise your yoga, read a book, or get your paint brushes out.
 This is the perfect spot for stargazing on a clear night or birdwatching during the day.

 This is the farm’s best kept secret.
-During the monsoon (June-Dec), water fills up in a pool created to hold what emerges from a spring above.
+During the monsoon (June-November), water fills up in a pool created to hold what emerges from a spring above.
 Hold your breath here, for the sparkling clear water is bound to take your heart away.

 The space is perfect for those getaway retreats from work, private celebrations or a get together with old friends!
 At the end of the day, the ‘Kalari’ is where you want to unwind, listening to your favourite music, or better still, the music played by nature.
-Warm up your palm and feet by the bonfire and enjoy the barbecue under the open sky.

 Another Monsoon treat is the stream that flows through the edge of the farm.
 Go ahead and take a dip or simply sit on a rock and dangle your feet in the crystal waters.